 Amyotrophic Lateral Sclerosis

 Amyotrophic lateral sclerosis (ALS)—also known as "Lou Gehrig's Disease"—is a rare, neurodegenerative disorder leading to the loss of motor neurons ultimately leading to death.
 After diagnosis, the average lifespan ranges from 3 to 5 years, and death usually results from respiratory failure.
 Although the pathogenesis of ALS remains unclear, multiple factors are thought to contribute to the progression of ALS, such as network interactions between genes, environmental exposure, impair molecular pathways and many others.
-The neuroprotective properties of neural stem cells (NSCs) and the paracrine signaling of mesenchymal stem cells (MSCs) have been examined in multiple pre-clinical trials of ALS with promising results.
+The neuroprotective properties of neural stem cells (NSCs) and the paracrine signaling of mesenchymal stem cells (MSCs) have been examined in multiple studies of ALS with promising results.
 The data from these initial trials indicate a reduction in the rate of disease progression.

 Stem cell therapy is now available for patients with Autism or Autism Spectrum Disorder (ASD) and report a relatively high success rate of meaningful neurological improvement (Sharma, et al 2013, Sharma, et al 2012).
 One study of several patients showed about 88% incidence of neurological improvement after intrathecal injection of mesenchymal stem cells (Sharma, 2012).
 Here at Cedar Stem Cell Institute, we offer treatment options for autism, including intrathecal mesenchymal stem cell therapy with and without Platelet-Rich Plasma (PRP).